What is Revit? Best Sources of BIM Revit Models.

 Spot-on manufacturer-specific content only, might be sometimes hard to navigate without knowing the manufacturer beforehand.
 On the other hand, there’s a lot of filtering that can be used to make your life easier if you know the specific manufacturer that you’re looking for.

 A lot of 3D content for Revit but families themselves are not “true” families because they’re mostly created in other 3D software and then imported to Revit family file format.
 Nevertheless, there’s a lot of free content in various categories, and you can even upload your own models if you want to.

 One more site with UK origins, has a moderate amount of Revit BIM models available for free.
 Mostly focused on interiors, and the majority of content is IFC compliant.
 There’s also the ability to add specific items to your own dashboard that is created when you sign up in your bimbox account.

 An assortment of Revit Families specifically for the workplace category (office furniture and similar).
 A number of free Revit Families is also available, as well as manufacturer-specific collections and a few other options.

 BIMstore is another answer to the question of “What is BIM in Revit?”, offering BIM-related content with three main formats: Revit, Microstation and ArchiCAD.
-Registration is required to download the content.
-The object collections are curated and changed regularly, and there’s a long list of manufacturers, each with their own BIM objects.
+Registration is necessary to download the content.
+The object collections are curated and change regularly, and there’s a long list of manufacturers, each with their own Revit BIM models.

-Hosts a lot of SketchUp content, but there’s also an assortment of Revit families.
-A surprisingly wide range of products as well as the various filtering options like file types, brands, and so on.
+Hosting a lot of SketchUp content, but there’s an assertment of Revit families as well.
+A surprisingly wide range of products, as well as the various filtering options like file types, brands, and so on.
 Each file can also be downloaded in a plethora of different software-specific file formats.